HigherOrderCO/Bend2/docs/import-system.md

   - `Nat/add::add` (directly references the `add` definition inside that file)
   - `Nat/list` (creates a prefix alias; every later reference `Nat` resolves under the original path)
 - Aliases are stored as `ImportAlias` records in the `ParserState` and later consumed by the resolver—there is no textual rewriting at parse time anymore.
+- Paths that contain package versions (for example `@lorenzo/my_app#1/...`) are accepted verbatim by the parser; the `#` segment is treated as just another path component.
+There is currently no parser-level enforcement that a version segment actually exists—validation must happen downstream.
 - Legacy constructs (`from ... import ...`, implicit module imports, slash aliases, etc.) have been removed; code using them will now fail during parsing.

 ### Resolver Pipeline